Logit-based alternatives to two-stage least squares: Logit-Based IV Estimator

 This corollary shows that under Assumptions \ref{as: conditional independence} and \ref{as: monotonicity}, Assumption \ref{as: relaxed conditions} is sufficient for causal interpretability of the logit-based IV estimator.
 The weights, however, take a more complicated form than those in Corollary \ref{cor: simplifications}.
-Note that a version of this corollary for the 2SLS estimator can be provided as well but, like in Corollary \ref {cor: simplifications}, the weights for the 2SLS estimator may take negative values.
+In comparison with Corollary \ref{cor: simplifications}, this corollary also shows that the weights for the 2SLS estimator may be negative not only when $\mathbb P(X^\top\gamma_0 >1)>0$ but also when $\mathbb P(X^\top\gamma_0 < 0) > 0$ (the latter case is relevant when $s$ in Assumption \ref{as: relaxed conditions} is close to zero).
+In practice, we therefore recommend calculating the fractions of observations $i$ with $X_i^\top\widehat\gamma > 1$ and with $X_i^\top\widehat\gamma < 0$ and disregarding the 2SLS estimator in favor of the logit-based IV estimator whenever at least one fraction is non-trivial.

-To conclude this section, we demonstrate that the logit-based IV estimator has a causal interpretation even if Assumption \ref{as: relaxed conditions} is not satisfied as long as it consistently estimates the conditional mean function $x\mapsto \mathbb{E}[Z|X=x]$.
+Finally, we demonstrate that the logit-based IV estimator has a causal interpretation even if Assumption \ref{as: relaxed conditions} is not satisfied as long as it consistently estimates the conditional mean function $x\mapsto \mathbb{E}[Z|X=x]$ on the first step.
 Indeed, consider the following assumption.

 \begin{assumption} The conditional mean function $ x\mapsto \mathbb{E}[Z|X=x]$ takes the logit form, i.e. $\mathbb{E}[Z|X] = \Lambda(X^{\top}\theta_0)$ with probability one. \end{assumption}

 Note that in general, the assumption that the conditional mean function $ x\mapsto \mathbb{E}[Z|X=x]$ takes the logit form means that there exists some $\theta \in \mathbb{R}^p$ such that $\mathbb{E}[Z|X] = \Lambda(X^{\top}\theta)$ with probability one.
 However, given the definition of $\theta_0$ in \eqref{eq: definition theta0}, this $\theta$ should be equal to $\theta_0$, and so we simply assume that $\mathbb{E}[Z|X] = \Lambda(X^{\top}\theta_0)$.